Poland Crypto Tax

 • Accidents and injuries at work – 0,67%-3,33% (the rate depends on the type of the conducted professional activity, classified by the Polish authorities)

-Dividends paid out by Polish tax residents are subject to the Withholding Tax, which is withheld and forwarded to the tax authority by the payer of dividends.
-In most of the cases the standard rate of 19% is applicable, although it can vary due to the international agreements on the elimination of double taxation.
+The Withholding Tax refers to the Dividend distributions carried out by Polish tax residents, which are withheld by the company paying dividends and transferred to the tax authority.
+In most of the cases, the standard rate of 19% is applicable, though it might vary due to international agreements on the elimination of double taxation.

-Interest is normally levied at the rate of 20% in Poland, unless otherwise stated in the international agreements on the elimination of double taxation.
+Interest is usually imposed at a rate of 20% in Poland, except if provided otherwise by the international agreements on avoidance of double taxation.

-Interest is exempt from the Withholding Tax if it’s paid out by a company with its registered office in Poland to a company with its registered office in an EU or EEA country other than Poland or in Switzerland and if one of the following conditions is met:
+Interest shall be exempt from the obligation of the Withholding Tax if paid by a company with its registered office in Poland, to a company with its registered office in another EU or EEA country than Poland or Switzerland, provided that either:

-• The company collecting the interest holds at least 25% of the shares in the capital of the company paying out the interest
+• The interest-collecting company owns at least 25% of the capital in the company that pays out such interest;

 Tax Credits and Incentives

-If foreign income sourced by resident companies isn’t protected from double taxation by the international agreements on the elimination of double taxation, the Polish tax authorities implement tax credit procedures where resident companies remain subject to paying Polish taxes, but they are proportionally reduced based on the taxes paid abroad.
+When foreign income sourced by resident companies is not protected through international agreements on the elimination of double taxation, Polish tax authorities apply tax credit procedures where resident companies remain obliged to pay Polish taxes, reduced proportionally in relation to taxes paid abroad.

-Crypto companies of any size operating in Poland might be eligible for applying for the tax relief for research, development and innovation (R&D).
-The relief allows for a remarkable deduction of 200% of the costs as the costs are first 100% deducted as operating costs, and then they are 100% deducted from revenue.
+Every crypto company conducting business in Poland, regardless of its size, can apply for the tax relief for research, development, and innovation.
+The relief allows for a special deduction of 200% of the costs because the costs are first 100% deducted as operating costs, and then they are 100% deducted from revenue.

 The following costs are deductible: